Users & Teams

 - A set of member user / application IDs.

-A user has access to a resource if either of the following is true:
+readable.
+So a user has access to a resource when either of the following is

-catalog.systems.reador*). - They are a member of a team that has a grant for that specific
+catalog.systems.reador*).
+This is the default-open path most objects take. - They are a member of a team holding a relation that satisfies the action

 Team management lives in